-- Sudden and severe pain in a joint, usually in the middle of the night or early morning
+- Sudden and severe pain, usually in the middle of the night or early morning

-- Tenderness in the joint.
-It can also be warm to the touch and look red or purple
+- Tenderness; the joint can also be warm to the touch and look red or purple

-If gout isn’t treated over long periods of time, the crystals can form lumps under the skin around the joint.
-They’re called tophi.
+If you go a long time without treatment, the crystals can form lumps under the skin around your joint.
+These lumps are called tophi.
 They don’t hurt, but they can affect the way the joint looks.
-And if the crystals accumulate in the urinary tract, they can form kidney stones.
+If the crystals collect in your urinary tract, they can form kidney stones.

 If you have an attack of gout, call your doctor as soon as possible.
 Until your appointment, you can ice and elevate the joint, and take anti-inflammatory drugs such as naproxen and ibuprofen.
-You also should drink plenty of fluids, especially water, but stay away from alcohol or sweet drinks.
+Drink plenty of fluids, especially water.
+Stay away from alcohol or sweet drinks.